-Open access has come to symbolize the revolution in scholarly publishing, though the revolution goes much deeper and is much wider.
-Fundamentally, open access means what it says, access to scholarly works in the open -- on the open web.
-This concept has been around for at least 20 years and had its roots in what became known as the crisis in scholarly publishing - the double-digit inflation in the prices of serials over a decade or so that threatened to completely upend the relationship between books and journals in collection development.
+Open access (OA) has come to symbolize the revolution in scholarly publishing, though the revolution goes much deeper and is much wider.
+Fundamentally, open access means what it says, access to scholarly works in the open -- without paywalls and with a license for reuse.
+This concept has been around for well over 20 years and had its roots in what became known as the crisis in scholarly publishing - the double-digit inflation in the prices of serials over a decade or so that threatened to completely upend the relationship between books and journals in collection development.
 At one time many thought moving scholars' research results to freely accessible institutional or disciplinary servers would ultimately bring down the prices of journals, if not eliminate the need for them altogether.
 This has turned out to be illusory.
 Publishers have us over a barrel for the most part, and they know it and act accordingly.
 It is ironic that it's our own content they use to reap their generous profit margins from us, but we're the ones who willingly give over the content and then fork over the money to buy it back.
 What do we expect normal ordinary for-profit publishers to do?
 They owe allegiance to their shareholders.
 Well, enough crying over the spilt milk.

 Open access is gaining traction; there are advances on legal fronts; and business models are evolving to acknowledge the inevitability of OA.
 It only seems a matter of time before the opportunity will be a reality for every single scholar to have his or her work available freely on the web.
 But that same work will in many cases still be published in exactly the same journal that the scholar might have published in 20 years ago, though it will have gone through a couple of name changes and be owned by one of the 2 or 3 publishers left in the field.
 Consolidations have been pro forma.
 This is not to say that there won't be grand departures from the norm also, new modes of scholarly communication and publication, but I think that we'll have quite traditional publishing with us, though not alone on the stage as it is today, for a long time.